 The data is inconclusive about the effects of flaxseeds on weight management, but anecdotal evidence and some studies suggest their consumption leads to reduced appetite.
 Flaxseeds are packed with fiber, promoting the feeling of satiety, and they may help lower levels of the hunger hormone ghrelin.

-Their nutritional profile, which includes thiamin (vitamin B1), copper, magnesium, calcium, and phosphorus, makes flaxseeds a healthy addition to daily meals and promotes overall wellbeing.
+Their nutritional profile, which includes thiamine (vitamin B1), copper, magnesium, calcium, and phosphorus, makes flaxseeds a healthy addition to daily meals and promotes overall wellbeing.

 Health experts recommend adding a tablespoon of flaxseeds to oatmeal and homemade bread or consuming them with yogurt as a healthy snack.